ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : As discussed in section 6 of {{RFC9397}},
   the TEEP protocol typically relies on a TEEP Broker to relay messages between the TAM and the TEEP Agent.
-When the TEEP Broker is compromised it can drop messages, delay the delivery of messages, and replay messages but it cannot modify those messages.
+When the TEEP Broker is compromised, it can drop messages, delay the delivery of messages, and replay messages, but it cannot modify those messages.
 (A replay would be, however, detected by the TEEP Agent.)
 A compromised TEEP Broker could reorder messages in an attempt to install an old version of a Trusted Component.
 Information in the manifest ensures that TEEP